NCAR/DART/models/cam-fv/readme.rst

    refers to the vertical grid **and** the parameterizations -- the formulation of the subgridscale physics -- as well as the combination of active, data, or stub model components.
-These parameterizations encompass the equations describing physical processes such as convection, radiation, and chemistry.
+These parameterizations consist of the equations describing physical processes such as convection, radiation, and chemistry.

    - The vertical grid is determined by the needs of the chosen